 Internships & Visa for International Students

 As an international student, remember that your student visa outlines your terms and conditions for employment while in the US, and this includes internships.
 To understand how to get internships in the USA, knowing what your visa allows and doesn’t allow regarding internships is important, especially to maintain your eligibility status as an international student in your US college or university.
 Each student visa has its own specific internship conditions.

 F-1 Visa Students

 Can F-1 students do internships?
 Yes!
 With an F-1 student visa, the primary purpose of your travel to the US is to complete a degree program at an accredited university or college.
 This visa allows you to apply for an internship in the USA for international students, with assistance from your university.
 Keep in mind that some programs may even require an internship as part of your program, in the form of Curricular Practical Training (CPT).

 Through CPT, your internship must be related to your degree program and you must have completed your first year of university.
 You also need to apply for CPT authorization and obtain an updated I-20 form to begin an internship in America.

 Upon completion of your program at university, you can also apply for Optional Practical Training (OPT).
 You can apply for OPT during your studies as well; this type of work assignment is known as pre-completion OPT.
 Pre-completion OPT programs limit working hours to a maximum of 20 hours per week while school is in session, but allow for full-time working hours during academic breaks and annual vacation.
-Post-completion OPT allows you to work full time in the US for up to 12 months with approval from U.S. Citizenship and Immigration Services.
+Post-completion OPT allows you to work full time in the US for up to 12 months with approval from the U.S. Citizenship and Immigration Services (USCIS).
 With a STEM-related degree, you can request up to two additional years of OPT!